 Worth getting out of bed for

 The Fragonard perfumery in Grasse, at 20 boulevard Fragonard, provides the hotel’s products – and will create a bespoke scent for you, too.
 The sweet-toothed should head to Confiserie Florian at Le Pont du Loup, Tourrettes-sur-Loup, a 35-minute drive from Les Rosées: a bonbon factory offering free tours and tastings.
 While you’re there, stop and let your sugar rush subside at nearby Gourdon, a mediaeval village near the Gorges du Loup.
-Back in Mougins, the Musée de la Photographie has a permanent exhibition of portraits of Picasso, and works by Robert Doisneau and Lucien Clergue.
+Back in Mougins, the MACM(Classic Art Museum) has a collection of remarkable antiquities as well as works by Chagall, Matisse and Cézanne.

-Book a table at Le Petit Fouet at 12 place du Village (+33 (0)4 92 92 11 70), replete with beams, chandeliers, barmen crooning along to old French songs – and a parrot that peers down at you while you eat.
+Book a table at Le Petit Fouet, replete with beams, chandeliers, barmen crooning along to old French songs – and a parrot that peers down at you while you eat.
 The walls are lined with irresistible confitures, candles and loose-leaf teas to take home, and tables spill out onto a terrace.
-Head next door to sample the foie gras at Resto des Arts on Rue du Maréchal Foch (+33 (0)4 93 75 60 03), open from 7pm until late (closed Sundays and Mondays).
-Pop along for lunch at Le Bistrot de Mougins, by the fountain in Place du Village (+33 (0)4 93 75 78 34).
-Bagsy a seat under the umbrellas outside; for supper, nip down the steps into the cellar.
+Head next door to sample the foie gras at Resto des Arts on Rue du Maréchal Foch, open from 7pm until late (closed Sundays and Mondays).
+For dinner, book ahead at Aux Trois Etages and bagsy a seat under the awning outside.

 This review is taken from our guidebook, Mr & Mrs Smith Hotel Collection: France.